 Riverside real estate guide & listings for sale

-In Riverside, around one third of dwellings are small apartment buildings, but large apartment buildings, single detached homes, and townhouses are also present in the housing stock.
-This part of the city is primarily composed of three bedroom and two bedroom homes.
-About 55% of the population of this neighbourhood rent their home and 45% are owners.
-Around one third of homes in this neighbourhood were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1990s.
+In Riverside, roughly one third of buildings are small apartment buildings, whereas the remainder are mainly large apartment buildings, single detached homes, and townhouses.
+This neighbourhood is primarily composed of three bedroom and two bedroom homes.
+Renters occupy about 55% of the units in Riverside while the rest are occupied by owners.
+About one third of properties in this neighbourhood were built in the 1960s and 1970s, while the majority of the remaining buildings were constructed pre-1960 and in the 1990s.

 Riverside does not contain any high schools or primary schools.
 Furthermore, families may consider it difficult for their kids to reach daycares as a pedestrian.
 In terms of food, getting to the closest supermarket by walking is practical for some, but not all, property owners in this neighbourhood.
 Residents of this area are served by a few restaurants as well.